tangowhisky37/CoderDojo/README.md

 ## What Are The Making / Creating Tracks On Offer

 For details on the various learning tracks on offer at CoderDojo Altona North please visit - [Hacking & Making Tracks On Offer](https://tangowhisky37.github.io/CoderDojo/Pages/Hacking-Making-Tracks).
+To understand how the tracks we offer aligns with the Australian Digital Curriclum please visit - [Australian Digital Curriculum Map](https://www.codeclubau.org/curriculum/overview.html).

 Please note that not all courses might be on offer every semester.
 Parents are requested to check with the team to confirm which course is being offered.